dell/csm-docs/content/docs/getting-started/installation/mirantis/powermax/prerequisite/_index.md

 2. Configuration steps:

-    - Ensure that all nodes have the _Device Mapper Multipathing_ package installed.
+   - Install the Device Mapper Multipathing package on all nodes:
-      You can install it by running `dnf install device-mapper-multipath` or `apt install multipath-tools` based on your Linux distribution.
+        -  `dnf install device-mapper-multipath`
+        -   `apt install multipath-tools`
-    - Ensure that the multipath command `mpathconf` is available on all Kubernetes nodes.
+   - Ensure the `mpathconf` command is available on all Kubernetes nodes.
-    - Enable multipathing using the `mpathconf --enable --with_multipathd y` command.
-A default configuration file, `/etc/multipath.conf` is created.
+   - Enable multipathing: `mpathconf --enable --with_multipathd y`
-    - Enable `user_friendly_names` and `find_multipaths` in the `multipath.conf` file.
+   - Edit `/etc/multipath.conf` to enable `user_friendly_names` and `find_multipaths`.

 <br>

 3. Best Practices

-   As a best practice, use these options to help the operating system and the mulitpathing software detect path changes efficiently:
+    Use these options in multipath.conf for efficient path detection:

     ```text
     path_grouping_policy multibus